Np16-9414/NpBot-v2/README.md

 # NpBot-v2
 Rewrite of a discord bot.
-Haven't put anything on here yet oof
+Haven't put everything on here yet oof